 The tides of change within Scotland often created inundations of financial reverses, panics that typically led to poor decisions by the leaders and politicians of this nation.
 Ironically, poverty as a way of life had not taught many Scots how to survive economic collapse as a united aggregate -- as city or as nation.
 A monumental banking crisis during 1825 and 1826 reverberated through London and Edinburgh.
 Already in debt to his publishing company for advances to finance the building of his estate (those always risky advances against future royalties), Sir Walter Scott also owed quite a few loans to the printing business of James Ballantyne & Company, a company in which he’d also heavily invested.
 When Ballantyne & Co. went bust, so did Scott.

 Publicly, Scott was ruined, but economic bankruptcy did not serve as a catalyst for the moral bankruptcy of this Scotsman.
 In fact, he refused to declare bankruptcy, thereby taking full responsibility for his financial debts; and he refused to accept money from friends, supporters, and devotees, of whom there were many.
-The King of Scotland offered some assistance, but Scott was a Scots through and through: he fought his own battles and he took his own blows, even if, and especially if, they were brutal.
+The King of the United Kingdom offered some assistance, but Scott was a Scots through and through: he fought his own battles and he took his own blows, even if, and especially if, they were brutal.

 Scott arranged for his estate and for his income to be put into a trust that thereafter belonged to his many creditors.
 He vowed to write and to earn his way out of his debt.
 And write the man did, producing for the next five years enormous amounts of fiction of all forms.
 A biography of Napoleon Bonaparte was among his completed works.
 It must have been a trial by fire for this man during those years of forced creativity and forced writing.
 The death of his beloved wife Charlotte in 1826 surely added to this trial, but Scott prevailed in the way that a Scots warrior always prevailed -- with guts and tenacity.